Discffusion: Discriminative Diffusion Models as Few-shot Vision and Language Learners: Experiments

 \subsection{Ablation Studies}

+In this section, we delve deeper into the nuances of our experimental findings in a zero-shot setting on the ComVG dataset.
+ComVG's complexity allows us to examine the finer-grained cross-modal alignment at the entity level, showcasing how each design aspect of our method impacts the compositional matching of disentangled concepts.

-\textbf{Effect of Attention Maps from Different Sets of U-Net Layers} We investigate the effect of using different numbers of layers in the U-Net of Stable Diffusion to compute the attention map.
+\paragraph{Effect of Attention Maps from Different Sets of U-Net Layers} We investigate the effect of using different numbers of layers in the U-Net of Stable Diffusion to compute the attention map.
 We use two variants of Stable Diffusion v2 and take the average of the attention maps from different layers of U-Net.
-Specifically, we consider the last one, the last two, the last eight, and all layers.
+Specifically, as~\cite{diffusion_semantic_space,interpreting_diffusion} indicate that the latter layers typically contain more semantically important information, we consider the last one, the last two, the last eight, and all layers.
+The results, shown in Figure~\ref{fig:layers}, indicate that using all layers in the U-Net gives the best performance in terms of accuracy, suggesting that the information from all layers can make use of both the high-level and low-level features when making predictions and preserve both coarse and fine image details for the image-text matching task.
 The later layers in the U-Net may contain similar task-specific information, which can be found from observing that using only the last two layers also provides a close performance with that of one.
-The results, shown in Figure~\ref{fig:layers}, indicate that using all layers in the U-Net gives the best performance in terms of accuracy, suggesting that the information from all layers can make use of both the high-level and low-level features when making predictions and preserve both coarse and fine image details for the image-text matching task.

-\textbf{Cosine Similarity \textit{vs.} Maximum \textit{vs.} LogSumExp Pooling for Score Computation} We compare the overall accuracy of using Cosine Similarity, Maximum value from the attention map, and LogSumExp Pooling for score computation in Figure~\ref{fig:logsumexp}.
+\paragraph{Cosine Similarity \textit{vs.} Maximum \textit{vs.} LogSumExp Pooling for Score Computation} We compare the overall accuracy of using Cosine Similarity, Maximum value from the attention map, and LogSumExp Pooling for score computation in Figure~\ref{fig:logsumexp}.
 As can be seen, using LogSumExp performs the best, followed by the maximum value, and finally the cosine similarity.
 This suggests that LogSumExp can effectively capture the overall importance of each element in the attention map, rather than just relying on the maximum value.
 Additionally, LogSumExp can smooth out the influence of individual noisy elements, resulting in more robust and accurate matching scores.
-As the dimensions of the image feature and text feature vectors in Stable Diffusion are not the same, we implement the cosine similarity by only comparing the shared dimensions of the image and text feature vectors.
+As the dimensions of the image feature and text feature vectors in Stable Diffusion are different, we implement the cosine similarity by only comparing the shared dimensions of the image and text feature vectors.
 Overall, these results highlight the effectiveness of LogSumExp as a method for computing the matching score in image-text matching tasks.